rmorabia/rmorabia.github.io/content/blog/vs.md

 Further looking around led me to the fact that **Visual Studio Code has extensions built-in that you never installed.** I did not know this!
 You can find these by searching `@builtin` in your extensions.

 Specifically, there is an extension called `TypeScript and JavaScript Language Features` which includes a lot of functionality like closing tags.
 However, it automatically runs TypeScript features even if you don't have a TypeScript project.
 (This begs the question, why is Visual Studio Code so deeply integrated with TypeScript that it automatically assumes you're using it?
-Microsoft is selling us its entire ecoystem.)
+Microsoft is selling us its entire ecosystem.)

 Once I disabled the `TypeScript: Disable Automatic Type Acquisition` feature, Visual Studio Code was instantly faster than I've ever seen it before.